Marlborough Boys' College: Marlborough High School building development 1900–1919

 The college is located off Stephenson Street, with a large white building housing the English, maths and languages departments on the street front.
 In 2003–04 a new hall was built to the rear of the complex, and the music department was updated to include new music suites.
 It has a small swimming pool and is located in the vicinity of St Mary's church.

 Proposed relocation

 The intention to relocate both Marlborough Boys' College and Marlborough Girls' College on the site currently occupied by MGC and Bohally Intermediate is being planned by a consortium led by construction company Naylor Love.
-Bohally Intermediate will relocate to the current MBC site on Stephenson Street.
+Bohally Intermediate would relocate to the current MBC site on Stephenson Street.
+The relocation plan was scrapped in 2024.